 SOCG ID Matter Natural England position The Applicant position Source of Agreement Agreed / Ongoing / Not agreed some designated sites within the 15km x 15km grid were not included in the air quality modelling, and why they have been screened out. screened out as they do not fall within the study area.
-The study area is defined as within 5km and 2km of the Main Application Site for designated and non-designated ecological sites respectively, and designated and non-designated sites within 0.2km/200m from the Affected Road Network (ARN), which extends beyond the 5km criteria, capturing potential effects from road traffic as a result of the Proposed Development.
+The study area is defined as within 5km and 2km of the Main Application Site for designated and non-designated ecological sites respectively, and designated and non-designated sites within 0.2km from the Affected Road Network (ARN), which extends beyond the 5km criteria, capturing potential effects from road traffic as a result of the Proposed Development.
 The criteria for determining the ARN is provided in Chapter 7 of the ES [AS-076] and follows current IAQM guidance. meeting on 18.07.2023 3.3.10 Air quality results Results for N deposition, NOx and NH 3 for Dallow Downs and Winsdon Hill SSSI, Cowslip Meadows SSSI, Wain Wood SSSI, Galley and Warden Hills SSSI, and Smithcombe, Sharpenhoe and Sundon Hills SSSI, were requested.
 Natural England has received the air quality assessment and has no further concerns.
 Air quality results have been provided to Natural England and we note there are no further questions about air quality as confirmed via email (received 31.7.23).
-Topic working group meeting 18/7/23 and via email 31.07.23 OngoingAg reed
+Topic working group meeting 18/7/23 and via email 31.07.23 Agreed

-SOCG ID Matter Natural England position The Applicant position Source of Agreement Agreed / Ongoing / Not agreed 3.4 Landscape and Visual Effects 3.4.1 Approach to assessment methodology Natural England seeks clarification on why the LVIA rates the sensitivity of receptors within the AONB as 'high' rather than 'very high, and how if adjusted this would alter the LVIA's assessment.
-NE is otherwise content that the landscape and visual impact assessment methodology reflects the guidance for Landscape and Visual Impact Assessment (LVIA) provided by the Landscape Institute, although we have not assessed its application to landscape beyond the AONB and its 'setting'.
+SOCG ID Matter Natural England position The Applicant position Source of Agreement Agreed / Ongoing / Not agreed 3.4 Landscape and Visual Effects 3.4.1 Approach to assessment methodology NE is content that the landscape and visual impact assessment methodology reflects the guidance for Landscape and Visual Impact Assessment (LVIA) provided by the Landscape Institute, although we have not assessed its application to landscape beyond the AONB and its 'setting'.
 NE normally only provides landscape and visual planning advice for designated landscapes.
 The LVIA does need to be supplemented with an assessment of effects on the defined special qualities of the AONB and this is covered later in this SoCG.
 The presence of the Chilterns Area of Outstanding Natural Beauty (AONB) does not automatically confer a rating of very high sensitivity to receptors within the AONB.
-The sensitivity of landscape and visual receptors is derived from a combination of landscape value, and susceptibility and classified as low, medium or high, which is in line with guidance set out by the Landscape Institute (LI) and IEMA (Institute of Environmental Management and Assessment).
-An additional assessment of effects on the special qualities of the Chilterns AONB will be being be prepared.
-The proposed methodology has been issued to NE for comment.
-NE provided comment on the methodology on 22.08.23 and on a draft version of the assessment on 23.10.23 the additional An updated Topic specific meeting on 25.10.23 Ongoing Agreed
+The sensitivity of landscape and visual receptors is derived from a combination of landscape value, susceptibility and classified as low, medium or high, which is in line with guidance set out by the Landscape Institute (LI) and IEMA (Institute of Environmental Management and Assessment).
+An assessment of effects on the special qualities of the Chilterns AONB is being prepared.
+NE provided comment on the methodology on 22.08.23 and on a draft version of the assessment on 23.10.23 An updated draft assessment will be submitted to NE shortly. (see 3.4.8 below) Topic specific meeting on 25.10.23 Agreed